 Beginning in the early 1960′s, Mr. Mallow produced more than 60 Broadway shows on the ”bus and truck” circuit — the touring productions that crisscross the country, stopping in small cities and towns.
 In addition to Dolly, they would go on to produce ”Sweeney Todd,” ”Cabaret,” ”A Chorus Line” and ”La Cage aux Folles.”

 The Battle of the Dollys wasn't really a battle at all — Ginger Rogers and Dorothy Lamour were the best of friends.
 (Marquee reads: “With Ginger Rogers or Dorothy Lamour.”)

 On opening night Miss Rogers was the dinner show “Dolly” and Miss Lamour did the role at the midnight show.

-plot, Coley Worth is excellent.
-He plays the role of the “half a millionaire” feed store owner from Yonkers as a crotchety grouch who warms up — but not too much — ust in time for final curtain.
-(In this 100 minute tab version, there are no intermissions.)
+As in the previous edition here which starred Betty Grable, an outstanding feature of the show was the moving scenery which jigsawed in and out sans curtain.
+As Horace Vandergelder, Coley Worth was excellent.
+He played the role of the “half a millionaire” feed store owner from Yonkers as a crotchety grouch who warmed up — but not too much — just in time for final curtain.

 skillfully interpret his dance patterns.